IsaacInsoll/PICR/readme.md

 3. Set up the compose file in docker and start PICR.
 The first run will generate a TOKEN_SECRET for you to add to the compose file.
 Add that and restart the container
 4. Go to http://<ip-address>:6900/admin and login with default login of `admin` / `picr1234`, change the account details, and start sharing your images!

+### How to update if using Synology

+As we are currently hosted with GitHub rather than official docker repo, these are the steps when using synology:
+1. Stop the project then press 'clean' (this will delete containers but not your data)
+2. Find the `picr` image in Images section and delete it.
+3. Go back to the `picr` project and press build.
+This will download the latest image and rebuild everything.

 ### Mounts

 | Folder | Description                                                                |